-Several interesting conclusions can be drawn from this table given that only five schools out of the top 10 as reported by U.S. News have been listed in all three columns.
+Several interesting conclusions can be drawn from this table, given that only six schools out of the top schools, as reported by U.S. News have been listed in all three columns.

-New York University only appears in the first two columns, indicating that both LSAT and GPA criteria are important to the school for student selection.
+Northwestern University only appears in the first two columns, indicating that both LSAT and GPA criteria are important to the school for student selection.
 Columbia has high LSAT cutoffs but does not give equal importance to undergraduate GPA.
-Northwestern University and Georgetown University have high LSAT cutoffs compared to their overall rankings of 10 and 14 respectively.
+University of Alabama (3.83), George Washington University (3.82), and University of Minnesota--Twin Cities (3.80) have high GPA cutoffs compared to their overall rankings of 29, 20, and 19 respectively.

-Berkeley, Duke, Vanderbilt, University of Virginia, Columbia University, University of Pennsylvania appear on the GPA top 10 list but do not have high LSAT cutoff criteria, indicating that these schools rely more heavily on a prospective student's past academic performance.
-Stanford, though ranked sixth with respect to LSAT scores, has the second-highest GPA cutoff.
+Berkeley, UCLA School of Law, University of Virginia, and the University of Pennsylvania appear on the GPA top 10 list but do not have high LSAT cutoff criteria, indicating that these schools rely more heavily on a prospective student's past academic performance.
+Stanford, though ranked fourth with respect to LSAT scores, has the second-highest GPA cutoff.

 Yale and Stanford are the only schools with acceptance rates under 10%.
-Columbia's acceptance rate is 14.8 %, while the University of Chicago's is 17.6%.
-Although these figures might suggest that the pool of applicants for Columbia or the University of Chicago is smaller than it is for Yale or Stanford, the total student intake numbers of Yale (238) and Stanford (364) are less than that of Columbia (1,184).
+Columbia's acceptance rate is 15.8%, while the University of Chicago's is 17.5%.
+Although these figures might suggest that the pool of applicants for Columbia or the University of Chicago is smaller than it is for Yale or Stanford, the total student intake numbers of Yale (252) and Stanford (372) are less than that of Columbia (1,175).
 This indicates that apart from acceptance rate, the actual number of applicants and the total intake for each school are also important.